x186k/webrtc-http-access-protocol/draft-elliott-whap.md

 For further information on WebRTC and how signaling protocols fit into the overall scheme of WebRTC, a good place to start is [@RFC8825], "Overview: Real-Time Protocols for Browser-Based Applications"

-WebRTC is a set of APIs and protocols which enables real-time audio, video and data commnications.
-Implementation of WebRTC in browsers is enabling a great number of new applications which require real-time exchange of audiovisual media.
-WebRTC also provides facilities for real-time data communication.

-WebRTC provides mechanisms to facilitate creating connections between WebRTC entities.
-In order to enable connections, WebRTC defines the use of Session Description Protocol (SDP)  messages, and an Offer/Answer Model for exchanging SDPs .

- A long list of protocols have been suggested, and are in use for WebRTC signalling: SIP [@RFC3261], XMPP [@RFC6120], MQTT [@MQTT], Websockets [@RFC6455], HTTPS [@RFC2818], and others.

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",